aws/karpenter-provider-aws/website/content/en/docs/concepts/_index.md

 While using Kubernetes well-known labels, the provisioner can set some values that are specific to the cloud provider.
 So, for example, to include a certain instance type, you could use the Kubernetes label `node.kubernetes.io/instance-type`, but set its value to an AWS instance type (such as `m5.large` or `m5.2xlarge`).

-Choosing spot instances is one feature that is specific to AWS.
+Choosing spot instances is one feature that is currently specific to AWS, but one that could be generalized to other providers.
-Cloud providers may choose to implement support for additional vendor specific labels like `node.k8s.aws/capacity-type`.
+Furhter, cloud providers may choose to implement support for additional vendor specific labels like `node.k8s.aws/capacity-type`.
 See [AWS labels](/docs/cloud-providers/aws/) for details.

 #### Kubernetes cluster autoscaler